 Centuries are always in numerals, followed by a dot (example “14.
 Jh”).
 They are never spelled out as we do in English, like the words “fourteen” or “fourteenth”.

-Handwritten number 1′s can look like an inverted v possibly dotted as a letter “i” would be, so they can be very confusing on some handwritten records if you don’t know what you are looking at.
+Handwritten number 1′s can look like a ^ possibly dotted as a letter “i” would be, so they can be very confusing on some handwritten records if you don’t know what you are looking at.

 All copyrights to any photos or text remain the property of their respectful owners and presented here for research purposes only.